-Therefore, it is imperative to have a well thought out greenhouse shade system when designing your greenhouse.
+Therefore, it is imperative to have a well-thought-out greenhouse shade system when designing your greenhouse.
 Learn lots of ideas for designing greenhouses and common problems you may encounter.

 How to choose the right greenhouse shade system

-Think about the ease of cleaning also when deciding your greenhouse shade system.
+5. Think about the ease of cleaning when deciding your greenhouse shade system.

 Components of a greenhouse shade system

-To understand the various components in greater detail, let’s look at some of the key parts used by everyday farmers in their greenhouses:
+To understand the various components in greater detail, here are some of the key parts used by everyday farmers in their greenhouses:

 Greenhouse Shade Cloth